ahsengungor/Bootcamp-43/README.md

    | ![Sprint 1](images/image-3.png) |
    |:---------------------------------:|

-- It has been decided that the score evaluation for the sprint will be 20.
+- It has been decided that the score evaluation for the sprint will be 10.
-- Score completion logic: The backlog score that must be completed throughout the project is expected to be 50.
-The number of points to be completed for the first Sprint was determined as 20, and the target score was reached by obtaining 20 points.
+- Score completion logic: The backlog score that must be completed throughout the project is expected to be 30.
+The number of points to be completed for the first Sprint was determined as 10, and the target score was reached by obtaining 10 points.

 ### **Sprint 1 Notes**
-- aaaa
+- At the beginning of the first sprint the team has presented different ideas and decided the basic elements of the game.
-- aaaa <br>
+- The tasks were decided afterwards. <br>

   **To Do List:**
-- bbb
+- Programming the isometric camera controls
-- bbb
+- Coding the character mechanics
-- bbb
+- Coding the mini games
-- bbb
+- Designing the main menu

 ### **Sprint 1 Board**
    | ![Sprint Board 1](images/image-4.png) |